h4x0rl33tx/DSX/README.md

 ## Features
 - **File Parsing**: Efficiently parse `.DS_Store` files to extract directories and files.
 - **URL Support**: Download and parse `.DS_Store` files directly from URLs.
-- **User-Friendly Interface**: Simple command-line interface for ease of use.
-- **Logging**: Provides informative logging to track the process and errors.

 ## Installation
 To install the required dependencies, run the following command: